 - Allowed in public areas, but not during performances.

-- Special permission required for professional photoshoots.
+- Special permission is required for professional photoshoots.

 Conclusion